 I am very much interested in underwater diving safety and continue to improve my diving skills.
 I am a certified PADI Divemaster and a DAN (Dive Alert Network) member.

 As for my professional life, I am a Computer Scientist and my field of expertise is computer graphics and computational fabrication.
-Since February of 2012 I am a PhD student and a member of the Computational Fabrication group within CSAIL at the Massachusetts Institute of Technology (MIT).
+Since February of 2012 I am a PhD student and a member of the Computational Fabrication Group and the Computer Graphics Group within CSAIL at the Massachusetts Institute of Technology (MIT).
 My research advisor is Prof. Wojciech Matusik.

 Before that, I spent 12 years working in industry as a graphics software engineer and researcher.
 From 2008 to 2012 I was a member of the Advanced Rendering Technology group at Intel, researching real-time rendering algorithms for use in the entertainment industry.
 From 2000 until 2008 I was a member of the R&D group at Pixar Animation Studios, with a short stint as a Technical Director in the Cars Lighting Department.
 My film credits include Monsters, Inc., Finding Nemo, The Incredibles, Cars, Ratatouille, and WALL-E.